SolaceDev/solace-dev-codelabs/markdown/explore-dmr/explore-dmr.md

 And additional command line argument options here: [https://docs.solace.com/API/SDKPerf/Command-Line-Options.htm](https://docs.solace.com/API/SDKPerf/Command-Line-Options.htm)

+> aside positive
-<aside class=“positive”>💡 I will be using the Solace SDKPerf_java tool on a unix based system for this example.
-All of the flavors behave similarly with different underlying protocols. </aside>
+> 💡 I will be using the Solace SDKPerf_java tool on a unix based system for this example.
+All of the flavors behave similarly with different underlying protocols.

 ## Running SDKPerf
 Duration: 0:10:00